richfisher/sidekiq-enqueuer/README.md

 * That is it!

 ## Form filling
 * Support string value and hash value.
+Value will be stripped.
 * Start with { will be parsed by YAML as hash, eg: {k1: v1, k2: v2} to {'k1'=> 'v1', 'k2'=> 'v2'}